folaaramide/Containerised-Deployment-AWS-GitHub-Actions/README.md

 Amazon ECS with Fargate to run containers without managing servers

+The original application was forked from https://github.com/k21academyuk/AWS-ECS-Using-GitHub-Actions and adapted into my own deployment workflow.

 ## 🎯 Objectives & Outcomes
 ✅ Objective: Streamline the deployment process using CI/CD on AWS.